octree-gva/Zeitline/README.md

 t.render(); // render the timeline
 ```

-To update the timline with a new configuration, use the `update(configuration: object)` function
+To update the timeline with a new configuration, use the `update(configuration: object)` function
 and pass the new configuration.

 ```js